ropensci/weatherOz/cran-comments.md

 These URLs are now working and accessible following DPIRD's completion of the IT system migration to the new platform.

 ## Additional notes
 This submission addresses the policy violation, the compatibility issues and fixes URL problems identified in R CMD checks.
+Also addressed CRAN request to "remove the single quotes around every term in the description that is not a package/software/API name" and removed examples for unexported functions.